jaysylvester/citizen/README.md

 **Note:** This documentation assumes your global app variable name is "app", but you can call it whatever you want.
 Adjust accordingly.

-#### Config files

-The config directory is optional and contains configuration files that drive both citizen and your app in JSON format.
-You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic:

-1. citizen parses each JSON file looking for a `host` key that matches the machine's hostname.
-If it finds one, it loads that configuration.
-2. If it can't find a matching `host` key, it looks for a file named citizen.json and loads that configuration.
-3. If it can't find citizen.json or you don't have a config directory, it runs under its default configuration.

-Let's say you want to run an app on port 8080 in your local dev environment and you have a local database your app will connect to.
-You could create a config file called local.json (or myconfig.json, whatever you want) with the following:

-    {
-      "host":                 "My-MacBook-Pro.local",
-      "citizen": {
-        "mode":               "development",
-        "http": {
-          "port":             8080
-        }
-      },
-      "db": {
-        "server":             "localhost",
-        "username":           "dbuser",
-        "password":           "dbpassword"
-      }
-    }

-This config would extend the default configuration only when running on your local machine; you'll never accidentally push a test config to production again ;)

-The database settings would be accessible within your app via `app.config.db`. **The `citizen` and `host` nodes are reserved for the framework.** Create your own node(s) to store your custom settings.

-#### Inline config

-You can also pass your app's configuration directly to citizen through `app.start()`.
-If there is a config file, an inline config will extend the config file.
-If there's no config file, the inline configuration extends the default citizen config.

-    // Start an HTTP server on port 8080 accepting requests at www.mysite.com app.start({
-      citizen: {
-        hostname: 'www.mysite.com',
-        port: 8080
-      }
-    });

-    // Start an HTTPS server with key and cert PEM files app.start({
-      citizen: {
-        http: {
-          enable: false
-        },
-        https: {
-          enable: true,
-          key: '/absolute/path/to/key.pem',
-          cert: '/absolute/path/to/cert.pem'
-        }
-      }
-    });

-    // Start an HTTPS server with a PFX file running on port 3000,
-    // and add a custom namespace for your app's database config app.start({
-      citizen: {
-        http: {
-          enable: false
-        },
-        https: {
-          enable: true,
-          port:   3000,
-          pfx:    '/absolute/path/to/site.pfx'
-        }
-      },
-      db: {
-        server:   "localhost",  // app.config.db.server
-        username: "dbuser",     // app.config.db.username
-        password: "dbpassword"  // app.config.db.password
-      }
-    });

-#### HTTPS

-When starting an HTTPS server, in addition to the `hostname` and `port` options, citizen takes the same options as [Node's https.createServer()](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) (which takes the same options as [tls.createServer()](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener)).

-The only difference is how you pass key files.
-As you can see in the examples above, you pass citizen the file paths for your key files. citizen reads the files for you.

 ### citizen methods and objects

 <table>